djwoun/geomind/README.md

 ## Work so Far
 - We have compiled a dataset of 37 images from Microsoft's COCO dataset and Google Maps streetview images
-- We tested Gemini Pro 2.5 and Claude Sonnet 2.5's accuracy on these images
+- We tested Gemini Pro 2.5 and Claude Sonnet 2.5's accuracy on these original images
-- We have created 4/6 variations that we will test
+- We have created all 6 variations that we had planned test.
+- We have finished about 7/12 of our tests

 ### Variations to Test
 - In Gemini Nanobanana: "Blur the image so the location is unidentifiable"